SufeiZ/anotare/README.md

 ## Installation

 Ruby, Compass, npm, bower, and grunt must be installed beforehand.
 The website is built using AngularJS and is using Yeoman scaffolding tool.
-After fork/cloning the repository, inside the project folder, run:
+After fork/cloning the repository, to install all the dependencies of this project, inside the project folder, run:
 ```
 npm install
 bower install
 ```
-to install all the dependencies of this project.
-To see live changes, run:
+To see live changes when editing, run:
 ```
 grunt serve
 ```